noshore5/moabb/categorical_gating_technical_guide.md

 - hard modes produce one-hot forward weights
 - soft mode gives dense weights
 - `soft_all` backward can propagate gradients to non-selected candidates
+- `soft_all` forward value equals the one-hot (hard) execution, not the soft mixture
 - `selected_only` backward does not unexpectedly train non-selected branches
 - argmax/frozen can avoid computing unselected expensive candidates if lazy evaluation is implemented
+- exported module reproduces supernet argmax-mode output on a fixed batch, within BatchNorm-stat tolerance

 ### Step 9: document recommended training lifecycle